SuzuMikhail/dynrpg_sfml_test/README.md

 ## Disclaimer

 I wrote these code for test performance, and I copied many code by others to achieve it.
-So I didn't have any right to these code.
+So I didn't have any copyright to these code.